 - Easily accessible fence and ground terminals.
 Fence and ground wiring harness included.

-- The Solar IntelliShock® 120 fence energizer may be operated without batteries and plugged into a 110V power source.
-See instruction manual for details.
+- External 110V port allows the energizer to be operated without a battery and plugged into a 110V power source.

 - Large capacity batteries for increased life during long periods with low sunlight.

 - Features a 20 watt solar panel for optimal performance in Northern locations.

 - Highly visible on/off light with low battery indicator.

 - Won’t rust.
 Made from durable UV-treated polycarbonate.